 - Pour pureed mixture into a shallow baking dish.

-- Place baking dish in freezer for 2 hours.
+- Place baking dish in the freezer for 2 hours.

 - Rake partially frozen watermelon with a fork.